sgsbucket/animan-doc/docs/faq/what_happens_with_revisions.md

   </ScreenshotMark>
 </Screenshot>

-### Check list
+### Checklist

-The reviewer can create a check list for revision.
-Once the check list is built, the member will be forced to view the list before uploading (or downloading) the resource file.
+The Supervisor can create a Checklist for revision.
+Once the checklist is built, the Member will be forced to view the list before uploading (or downloading) the resource file.

-To edit the check list, open the resource page and click on the check-list button in the file box.
+To edit the Checklist, open the Resource page and click on the Checklist button in the file box.

 <Screenshot image="/screenshot/resource_checklist_menu.png">
   <ScreenshotMark x="76%" y="21%" width="10%" height="22%" textPosition="top" borderRadius="20px">
   </ScreenshotMark>
 </Screenshot>

-Click the + button of the desired check-list category.
+Click the + button to the right of the desired Checklist category.

 <Screenshot image="/screenshot/resource_edit_checklist.png">
   <ScreenshotMark x="92.1%" y="54%" width="5%" height="11%" textPosition="left" borderRadius="20px">
-    Add item to the list
+    Add item to the Checklist
   </ScreenshotMark>
 </Screenshot>

-The first two check-lists are shown for all the resources of the category that is resource belongs to.
-The three check-lists below are shown only for this resource.
+The first two Checklists are shown for all the Resources of the category that includes this Resource.
+The three Checklists below are shown only for this resource.